Complete & Partial Dentures

 Our team at Surprise Smiles will help you determine whether dentures are the best option for you.

 What Are Dentures?

-Partial dentures offer patients who have lost a few teeth an option to replace them in form.
+Partial dentures are, therefore, designed for those who don't need a full set of replacement teeth.
 Because partial dentures rely on the surrounding teeth for support they are often quite comfortable and easy to wear.
-Partials are held in place by wires and clasps and often must be taken out to eat, and always to sleep.

-Partial dentures can fill gaps of teeth that have been lost to decay or trauma, and do a considerable service to the continued health of your mouth.
+Partial dentures can fill gaps of teeth that have been lost to decay or trauma, and contribute to the overall health of your mouth.

 What Are the Benefits of Dentures?

 There are so many benefits that dentures provide our patients!
 Some of the big benefits that dentures provide include: